Customer Health Score: Everything You Need to Know in 2024 [+Expert Insights]

 Customer Health Score Examples

-Customer health scores can be represented in a variety of different ways.
+Customer health scoring can be represented in a variety of different ways.
 Here are a few examples.

 Percentage Scale

-This is a relatively straightforward system that can be used by most businesses.
-Rather than totaling an overall average, scores are gathered from different categories all holding an assigned value.
-That way, you can have major events — like a product upgrade — hold more weight than a smaller action.
+This is a relatively straightforward system that most businesses can use.
+Rather than totaling an overall average, scores are gathered from different categories, each with an assigned value.
+That way, significant events like a product upgrade can hold more weight than minor actions.

 Color Code

-Color-coding is simple, but effective.
-This system is easy for employees to interpret and can help you provide fast responses.
-Timing is everything in customer service, and those extra seconds might just make the difference between keeping and losing a customer.
+Color coding is simple but effective.
+I like that team members can quickly assess customer health and pay attention to the accounts needing it.
+Timing is everything in customer service — those extra seconds make the difference between keeping and losing a customer.

 Alphabetical Scale